How to Get to ARTsea

 The most convenient way to get to ARTsea is by bike.
 With our FREE bike valet, just ride up and we’ll take care of it from there.

 From Santa Monica: Take the Marvin Braude Coastal Bike Trail and turn left onto Washington.
 Turn right onto Via Marina and then pull into the event site at parking Lot 10.
 Bike Valet is on your left.

 From the East: Take Venice Boulevard and turn left on Lincoln Boulevard.
 From Lincoln heading south, turn right on Washington Boulevard west.
 From Washington Boulevard west, turn left onto Palawan Way.
 Turn right onto Admiralty Way and you’ll see the event site on your left.

 From the Ballona Creek Bike Path and from Playa Vista: Take the Ballona Creek Bike Path west or the Marvin Braude Coastal Bike Trail north and then proceed on the bike path around the Marina.
 Turn left onto Palawan Way.
 Turn right onto Admiralty Way and you’ll see the event site on your left.View WebSite

 FREE WATER TAXI

 The Marina del Rey WaterBus is a water taxi service that will transport ARTsea attendees to/from 6 boarding locations in the Marina, including Marina “Mother’s” Beach for ARTsea.
 The WaterBus will operate on Saturday, 10 a.m. to midnight and Sunday, 10 a.m. to 9 p.m.

 THE BEACH SHUTTLE

 A fleet of five-passenger electric shuttles offer free, on-demand transportation daily from noon to 9 p.m.
-Just TEXT 323-435-5000 (no calls, please) with your pick-up point, passenger count, and destination.
+Just download the Ride Circuit app and order a free ride scheduling your pick-up point, passenger count, and destination.
 Allow 10-15 minutes for pick-up.
 Gratuity for the driver is appreciated.
 Here’s a map – basically, the cars cannot cross Lincoln Boulevard.

 Rideshare companies such as Uber and Lyft operate throughout Los Angeles.
 The designated ARTsea rideshare pick-up/drop-off zone is located along Palawan Way, south of Admiralty Way, across from Parking Lot #9.
 Look for signs that direct passengers to the designated rideshare zone.
 Please call your car to a safe location – do not attempt a pick-up or drop-off along any major street.

 PUBLIC TRANSIT BUSES